tobac-project/tobac/doc/contributing.rst

 :code:`RC_*` is the release candidate of the next tobac version.
 The asterisk stands here for the specific tobac version: RC_vx.x.x (e.g. RC_v1.5.0).
 Pull requests to this branch need two reviews to be accepted before it can be merged into main.

 :code:`dev_*` is the development branch where we experiment with new features.
 This branch is perfectly suited to collaboratively work on a feature together with other **tobac** developers (see :doc:`mentoring`).
 In general, this branch is used for long-term, comprehensive code changes that might not be covered by a single pull request and where it might not be conceivable in which future **tobac** version to include the changes.
 There are no branch protection rules for this branch, which means that collaborators of our GitHub organization can directly push changes to this branch.
 Note that **dev_** can never directly merged into main, it has be merged into the release candidate branch :code:`RC_*` first!
-There can be more than one `dev_*` branch, therefore it we recommand to describe the feature to work on in the respective branch (e.g. :code:`dev_xarray_transition`).
+There can be more than one `dev_*` branch, therefore it we recommend to describe the feature to work on in the respective branch (e.g. :code:`dev_xarray_transition`).

 :code:`hotfix` is the branch we use for hotfixes, i.e. bug fixes that need to be released as fast as possible because it influences people's code.
 This branch needs only one review before it can directly merged into :code:`main`.